RocketCommunicationsInc/astro/packages/astro-uxds/_content/patterns/data-visualization.md

 # Data Visualization

-The Data Visualization section covers best practices, principles and references tailored to Astro.
+The Data Visualization section covers best practices, principles, and references tailored to Astro.
 A core objective of a Data Visualization is to make complex information accessible and easy to digest.
 Therefore, the interface presenting the data should be clean and straightforward in order to minimize users’ cognitive load and time spent searching.

 Visualizing data taps into pattern recognition ability and significantly accelerates the understanding of the data.
 You can look at a chart of data presented and understand it quickly by seeing the patterns and trends.
 This is a significantly faster way to comprehend information compared to reading numbers, comprehending the math, and then imagining in your mind how the numbers relate to each other.